eoanodea/iadty4-adv-js-ca2-news-website/README.md

 ### How to run this code

 1. Clone this repository to your local machine.
-2. Fill in the server URL
+2. Fill in the server URL (You must have a Laravel Article server)
+3. Run `cp .env.example .env` and fill in the appropiate server url
-3. Run `npm install` to install the dependencies
+4. Run `npm install` to install the dependencies
-4. Run `npm start` to run the application in development
+5. Run `npm start` to run the application in development
-5. Run `npm run build` to build the application
+6. Run `npm run build` to build the application